maliahavlicek/ms4_challenger/README.md

 The intent is to provide a clean, intuitive design to users with subtle imagery and animation to spice up the pages in order to keep users engaged.

 #### Color Choice
-To provide a striking contrast between the header and footer vs the body of the page, dark grays and whites with bold highlighting colors were picked.
+To provide a striking contrast between the header and footer vs the body of the page, onyx and white with bold highlighting colors were picked.
 [![Final Palette](documentation/challenger_color_palete.png "color palette App")](https://coolors.co/ffffff-007bff-12eccb-343a40-ec4646)

 To provide a deeper contrast, the background color of the headers/footers versus the body are inverted.
-For headers and footers the gray is the background color.
+For headers and footers onyx is the background color while white is the background color for the body.

-Green represents forward action and is used for navigation links and buttons.
+Turquoise is a green tone which represents forward action and is used for navigation links and buttons.

-For the main body white is the background color while the dray gray is the text color.
+Salsa Red is used for warnings.

-The Salsa Red is used for warnings and the Azure blue is used for textual links.
+Azure blue was picked to represent textual links to aide older users by staying true to original html link coloration.

 #### Typography